Indian authorities arrests 3 railway officials over the train crash that killed more than 290

-NEW DELHI (AP) — India’s federal crime agency Friday said it has arrested three railway officials in connection with one of the country’s deadliest train accidents that killed more than 290 people last month.
+NEW DELHI (AP) — India’s federal crime agency said Friday it has arrested three railway officials in connection with one of the country’s deadliest train accidents, which killed more than 290 people last month.

-The arrested men have been charged with culpable homicide without murder and destruction of evidence, a statement from the Central Bureau of Investigation said.
-The statement identified them as two signal engineers and one technician, and said the investigation is ongoing.
+The arrested men have been charged with culpable homicide without murder and destruction of evidence, the Central Bureau of Investigation said in a statement.
+It identified them as two signal engineers and one technician, and said the investigation is ongoing.

-June’s train crash in eastern Odisha state occurred when a packed passenger train got mistakenly diverted onto an adjacent loop line and rammed into a stationary freight train loaded with iron ore.
+June’s train crash in eastern Odisha state occurred when a packed passenger train was mistakenly diverted onto an adjacent loop line where it rammed into a stationary freight train loaded with iron ore.
 The collision derailed the passenger train’s coaches onto another track where they struck a passing train that was running in the opposite direction.

 The two passenger trains were carrying more than 2,290 people when the collision took place.
-Nearly 1,000 people were injured in the crash.
+Nearly 1,000 people were injured.

 After the accident, India’s railway minister Ashwini Vaishnaw said the cause of the crash was related to the signalling system.